 - Slice the feta block into 1/2" thick rectangles.

 - Place 1/2 of the lemon thyme in the bottom of a glass dish that will hold the feta in a single layer.
-Sprinkle the thyme with half of the cracked black peppercorns and half of the preserved lemons, and drizzle with extra virgin olive oil.
+Sprinkle the thyme with half of the cracked black peppercorns and half of the preserved lemons, and drizzle with olive oil.

 - Place the feta in a single layer over the bottom layer of thyme, and top with the remaining thyme, cracked black pepper, preserved lemon and olive oil.
 Refrigerate for at least one hour and up to 24 hours.